-- If you are a new student, receiving loans for the first time at COCC, your loan disbursement(s) will be delayed 30 days from the start of the term.
-Your loans will be applied February 6, 2019.
+- If you are a new student receiving loans for the first time at COCC, your loan disbursement(s) will be delayed 30 days from the start of the term.
+Your loans will be applied May 1, 2019.

 Satisfactory Academic Progress

-To maintain eligibility for financial aid, a student must comply with standard requirements.
-Failure to meet these requirements may result in the denial of federal financial aid at COCC.
+To maintain eligibility for financial aid, a student must comply with certain academic requirements.
+Failure to meet these requirements may result in the denial of aid at COCC.

 - Students must maintain a cumulative GPA of 2.0 and a completion rate of 66.67% or better.